Raahul-G/Display-Damage-Detection/README.md

 - Compares image pairs for tasks like face recognition.
 - **Shortcomings**:
   1. Memory allocation issues with custom image generators.
-  2. Shifted to TF.Records for simplicity.
-- **Status**:
-  1. Encountered Graph execution error.
-  2. Model not yet trained.
-  3. Ongoing work on the model.
+  2. Reduce the image size before the custom image generators to avoid the issue

 ---